A-NeSI: A Scalable Approximate Method for Probabilistic Neurosymbolic Inference: Experiments

-However, when removing the prior $p(\bP)$, the performance quickly degrades as $N$ increases.
-The apparent reason is that the prediction model sees much fewer beliefs $\bP$ than when sampling from a (high-entropy) prior $p(\bP)$.
-A second and more subtle reason is that at the beginning of training, beliefs $\bP=f_\btheta(\bx)$ will be mostly uniform because the perception model is not yet learned.
-Therefore, the observations $\bP=f_\btheta(\bx)$ for different $\bx$ will all be mostly the same, and the prediction model learns to ignore the input belief $\bP$.
+Comparing the different \textsc{A-NeSI} variants, we see the prediction-only, explainable and pruned variants perform quite similarly, with significant differences only appearing at $N=15$ where the explainable and pruning variants outperform the predict-only model, especially on neural prediction.
+However, when removing the prior $p(\bP)$, the performance degrades quickly.
+The prediction model sees much fewer beliefs $\bP$ than when sampling from a (high-entropy) prior $p(\bP)$.
+A second and more subtle reason is that at the beginning of training, all the beliefs $\bP=f_\btheta(\bx)$ will be uniform because the perception model is not yet trained.
+Then, the prediction model learns to ignore the input belief $\bP$.

-\textbf{Inference speed} We showed that the approximation of \textsc{A-NeSI} maintains strong predictive performance at MNISTAdd.
-In Figure \ref{fig:timings} we compute how long it takes to run inference for a single input $\bx$.

-We compare \textsc{A-NeSI} with DeepProbLog, as we approximate its semantics, and DPLA*, which also approximates DeepProbLog.
-We see that inference in DeepProbLog increases with a factor 100 as $N$ increases, and DPLA* without pre-training is not far behind.
-Even with pre-training, which uses labeled MNIST digits, DPLA* inference time grows exponentially.
-Inference in DeepStochLog, which uses different semantics, is efficient due to highly efficient caching.
-However, this requires a grounding step that is exponential both in time and memory, and we could not ground beyond $N=4$ because of memory issues. \textsc{A-NeSI} overcomes this exponential growth by not having to perform grounding.
-In fact, as shown on the right plot, \textsc{A-NeSI} scales slightly slower than linear.
-We note that \textsc{A-NeSI} is much faster in practice as it is trivial to parallelize the computation of multiple queries on GPUs.
+Figure \ref{fig:timings} shows the runtime for inference on a single input $\bx$.
+Inference in DeepProbLog (corresponding to exact inference) increases with a factor 100 as $N$ increases, and DPLA* (another approximation) is not far behind.
+Inference in DeepStochLog, which uses different semantics, is efficient due to caching but requires a grounding step that is exponential both in time and memory.
+We could not ground beyond $N=4$ because of memory issues. \textsc{A-NeSI} avoids having to perform grounding altogether: it scales slightly slower than linear.
+Furthermore, it is much faster in practice as parallelizing the computation of multiple queries on GPUs is trivial.